FindMySchool LogoFindMySchool

 A practical point for parents is that Nursery admissions and Reception admissions are not the same administrative process.
 Reception allocation is local authority coordinated, while Nursery arrangements are typically managed directly with the school using its published criteria and application approach.

-The school publishes a pattern of on-site open mornings running through the school year, with a series of dates listed for the 2024 to 2025 cycle.
+The school publishes a pattern of on-site open mornings running through the school year.
 The timetable suggests a regular rhythm across autumn, spring and summer terms, typically starting at 9:30am during term time.
-For families aiming for September 2026 entry, it is reasonable to expect a similar month-by-month pattern, but the exact schedule should be checked on the school’s own open morning information and booking process.
+For families planning ahead, the exact schedule should be checked on the school's own open morning information and booking process.

 Applications